Butternut Squash Risotto

 • Arborio Rice: This is the key ingredient for making butternut squash risotto, and it’s widely available in stores.
 It has a high starch content, which makes it perfect for making risotto at home.

-• Butternut Squash: We’ll use some to mix with the broth and roast the others.
-Peel, and small dice them for best results.
-Here are two great tutorials for preparing butternut squash: how to cut butternut squash and how to cook butternut squash other ways.
+• Butternut Squash: Here are two great tutorials for preparing butternut squash: how to cut butternut squash and how to cook butternut squash other ways.

 • Vegetable Broth: Use this instead of milk for a lighter, less caloric recipe.
 It gives a salty taste to the dish, and you won’t miss out on any creaminess of a traditional butternut squash risotto.